BlueTeamBlake/BlueTeamBlake/README.md

 - **Red Teaming** - Infiltrate different systems crafting different exploits and creating payloads to gain access, escalate privlidges, and extract information through CTF's and King of the Hill.

-  ## 🎯 Goals for 2025
+  ## 🎯 Goals for 2025 and beyond?

-- ✅ Start a role within the field
-- ✅ Obtain SAL1 and/or CompTIA CySA+
+  - Ultimately I want to get to SOC 3.
+I enjoy threat hunting, breaking apart code and doing the dirty work.

 ## 📫 Let’s Connect and follow me on my learning paths